slcoplin/EV-Cleaning/data_cleaner_documentation.md

   text1;mso-background-themetint:51;padding:0in 5.4pt 0in 5.4pt'>
   <p class=MsoNormal style='mso-yfti-cnfc:64'>Minimum power reached for session
   to be valid, in Watts.</p>
-  <p class=MsoNormal style='mso-yfti-cnfc:64'>If ‘data’ does not pass this
+  <p class=MsoNormal style='mso-yfti-cnfc:64'>If 'data' does not pass this
   criterion, second element of return error will be “<span class=SpellE>PowerTooLow</span>”.</p>
   <p class=MsoNormal style='mso-yfti-cnfc:64'>Default: 2000 (W)</p>
   <p class=MsoNormal style='mso-yfti-cnfc:64'>This criterion will be ignored if